-SAN DIEGO, CA - The American Immigration Lawyers Association (AILA) will award the Padilla v.
-Kentucky Litigation Team with the Jack Wasserman Memorial Award for excellence in litigation in the field of immigration law.
-The twelve member team of pro bono attorneys will receive the award on June 16, 2011, during AILA's Annual Conference to be held in San Diego, CA.
+NASHVILLE, TN - The American Immigration Lawyers Association (AILA) will award Mark C. Fleming, an attorney with Wilmer Cutler Pickering Hale and Dorr LLP, Boston MA, with the Jack Wasserman Memorial Award for excellence in litigation in the field of immigration law.
+He will receive the award today during AILA's Annual Conference in Nashville, TN.

 The American Immigration Lawyers Association is the national association of immigration lawyers established to promote justice, advocate for fair and reasonable immigration law and policy, advance the quality of immigration and nationality law and practice, and enhance the professional development of its members.

 1331 G Street NW, Suite 300

 American Immigration Lawyers Association.

 AILA.org should not be relied upon as the exclusive source for your legal research.
 Nothing on AILA.org constitutes legal advice, and information on AILA.org is not a substitute for independent legal advice based on a thorough review and analysis of the facts of each individual case, and independent research based on statutory and regulatory authorities, case law, policy guidance, and for procedural issues, federal government websites.